 This species is closely related to, and hybridizes with the Indian Yellowtail Angelfish Apolemichthys xanthurus in the wild.
 The offspring were originally thought to be a distinct species.
 They were called the Armitage Angelfish and initially described as Apolemichthys armitagei, though are now known to be a hybrid.

 Author Scott W. Michael, in his book Angelfishes & Butterflyfishes: Reef Fishes Series, describes the Armitage Angelfish hybrid as variable, but typically with a darker dusky upper back and yellow spots on their scales which gradually brightened to a more solid yellow toward the belly area.
 The head is darker and a black patch is found on the top edge of the tail fin.
 This hybrid is reported as hardy, accepting flake food which is typical of the Indian Yellowtail Angelfish A. xanthurus parent.

 - Social Grouping: Pairs - Solitary as juveniles.
 Adults are found solitary, and as population densities increase, they can be found in pairs or small, loose groups.

 - IUCN Red List: LC - Least Concern - Stable population.

-The Three-spot Angelfish has an elongated, oval, flat body, which is a bright yellow.
-Their lips are blue, with black spots on the forehead, above each eye, and a faded spot on each of the gill covers.
-The adult has a yellow to white anal fin, but both colors are black in the bottom half.
-The Flagfin Angelfish will darken when intimidated.
-These fish will grow up to 10” (26 cm) and can have a lifespan of of 10 years or more.
+The Flagfin or Three-spot Angelfish has an elongated, oval, flat body.
+It is a bright yellow over all, though it will darken when intimidated, and the lips are blue.
+There are black spots on the forehead above each eye, and a faded spot on each of the gill covers.
+The adult has a yellow to white anal fins that are black on the bottom half.
+These fish will grow up to 10" (26 cm) in length and can have a lifespan of 10 years or more.
 Marine angelfish are known to live from 10 to 20 years in captivity.